metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 Since a normalized difference is such a common operation in EO analysis, RasterFrames includes the function `rf_normalizedDifference` to compute it.
-For this example we will just collect the aggregate statistics (via `rf_aggStats`) for NDVI on a per-month basis:
+For this example we first compute NDVI and then collect the aggregate statistics (via `rf_aggStats`) on a per-month basis:

 ```sql
 SELECT month, ndvi_stats.* FROM (